clojuredocs/guides/articles/tutorials/basic_web_development.md

 Again, note that each of the functions with names ending in "-page" (the ones being called in handler.clj) is returning just a plain string consisting of html markup.
-In handler.clj's defroutes, Compojure is helpfully taking care of placing that into a response hashmap for us.
+In handler.clj's `defroutes`, Compojure is helpfully taking care of placing that into a response hashmap for us.